VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Visibility Reconstruction Results

 \subsection{Reconstruction Generation Strategy}

-In this section, we state the details of the approach used in \ourmethodsmall{} during the generation and selection of the polygon for the \ourprob{} problem.
-We utilize the ability of \ourmethodsmall{} to generate multiple polygons for a given visibility graph.
-We calculate the visibility graph of the generated polygons and perform the selection of the final polygon based on the highest F1 score relative to the target visibility graph.
-We choose the number of samples to be 50 based on trade-off between performance and computational cost for different number of samples.
-To ensure fairness in evaluation, we also perform the same generation and selection approach for Vertex Diffusion and CVAE since they also have the ability to generate multiple polygon given a visibility graph.
+In this section, we describe the approach used in \ourmethodsmall{} for polygon generation and selection in the \ourprob{} problem.
+We leverage the capability of \ourmethodsmall{} to generate multiple polygon samples for a given visibility graph.
+The visibility graph of each generated polygon is computed, and the final polygon is selected based on the highest F1-score with respect to the target visibility graph.
+We use 50 samples, chosen as a trade-off between performance and computational cost across different sample sizes.
+For a fair comparison, we apply the same generation and selection procedure to Vertex Diffusion and C-VAE, since both methods are also capable of generating multiple polygons for a given visibility graph.